Sui dynasty: War with Goguryeo

-Fall of the Sui dynasty
+Collapse

 One of the major work projects undertaken by the Sui was construction activities along the Great Wall of China; but this, along with other large projects, strained the economy and angered the resentful workforce employed.
 During the last few years of the Sui dynasty, the rebellion that rose against it took many of China's able-bodied men from rural farms and other occupations, which in turn damaged the agricultural base and the economy further.
 Men would deliberately break their limbs in order to avoid military conscription, calling the practice "propitious paws" and "fortunate feet."
 Later, after the fall of Sui, in the year 642, Emperor Taizong of Tang made an effort to eradicate this practice by issuing a decree of a stiffer punishment for those who were found to deliberately injure and heal themselves.

 Although the Sui dynasty was relatively short (581–618), much was accomplished during its tenure.
 The Grand Canal was one of the main accomplishments.
-It was extended north from the Hangzhou region across the Yangzi to Yangzhou and then northwest to the region of Luoyang.
-Again, like the Great Wall works, the massive conscription of labor and allocation of resources for the Grand Canal project resulted in challenges for Sui dynastic continuity.
+It was extended north from the Hangzhou region across the Yangtze to Yangzhou, and then northwest to the region of Luoyang.
+Again, like the Great Wall works, the massive conscription of labour and allocation of resources for the Grand Canal project resulted in challenges for Sui dynastic continuity.
 The eventual fall of the Sui dynasty was also due to the many losses caused by the failed military campaigns against Goguryeo.
 It was after these defeats and losses that the country was left in ruins and rebels soon took control of the government.
 Emperor Yang was assassinated in 618.
-He had gone South after the capital being threatened by various rebel groups and was killed by his advisors (Yuwen Clan).
+He had gone South after being threatened by various rebel groups and was killed by his Yuwen clan advisors.
 Meanwhile, in the North, the aristocrat Li Yuan (李淵) held an uprising after which he ended up ascending the throne to become Emperor Gaozu of Tang.
-This was the start of the Tang dynasty, one of the most-noted dynasties in Chinese history.

 There were Dukedoms for the offspring of the royal families of the Zhou dynasty, Sui dynasty, and Tang dynasty in the Later Jin (Five Dynasties).
 This practice was referred to as èrwáng-sānkè (二王三恪).